-New NIH Policy Promotes Energy Conservation for Ultra-Low Temperature Freezers
+NIH Policy Promotes Energy Conservation and

-(1) requires the selection of energy efficient ULT freezers when acquiring new units;
+(1) Requires the selection of energy efficient ULT freezers when acquiring new units;

-(3) requires regular maintenance to be performed on all ULT freezers; and
+(3) Requires regular maintenance to be performed on all ULT freezers; and

-(4) directs the placement of ULT freezers in locations that are adequately ventilated, temperature controlled, and away from excessive foot-traffic.
+(4) Directs the placement of ULT freezers in locations that are adequately ventilated, temperature controlled, and away from excessive foot-traffic.